Faculty member teaching students inside of classroom at West End Day School, a special education independent school in NYC

 Our STEM curriculum is taught in our state-of-the-art STEAM Center.

-Our center provides the perfect environment for our hands-on, inquiry, and project-based curriculum.
-Lessons are centered around life, earth, and physical sciences, as well as space and technology.
-Our older students study humanity’s impact on the Earth’s climate.
+This space provides an essential environment for our hands-on, inquiry- and project-based curriculum.
+Lessons are centered around life, earth, and physical sciences, plus space and technology.
+Our older students study humans' impact on the Earth’s climate and biodiversity.
 Every spring, we have our annual STEM Fair, which is a platform for our students to showcase their individual or group science experiments.

 Social Studies